gotwalt/sonos/Readme.markdown

 Control Sonos speakers with Ruby.

 Huge thanks to [Rahim Sonawalla](https://github.com/rahims) for making [SoCo](https://github.com/rahims/SoCo).
-Control would not be possible without his work.
+This gem would not be possible without his work.

 ## Installation